bookshelves-project/bookshelves-front/content/guides/calibre-metadata.md

 </alert>

-## About metadata
+## Technical words

+In this guide, I use some words from eBook world.

+- **Kobo** : brand of eReader to read eBooks like EPUB files
+- **eBook**: numeric book, we can find many different format like EPUB or MOBI
+- **EPUB**: format for an eBook, it's generally DRM[^1]-free[^2]

+In this guide, I will talk about eBooks with EPUB formats, Calibre can display eBooks with multiple formats, you can convert MOBI to EPUB or many other formats.
+With Calibre you can manage multiple eReaders, my eReader is a Kobo, so I talk about Kobo.

+## What is metadata?

 On an e-book, the metadata represents the identity of the book.
 It's the title, the author and the cover of course, but you can add the name of the series, the serial number, the publisher, the date of publication, the tags, the comments, the ISBN...
 You can read an eBook without any metadata on your Kobo but to find a book, it is better to have a title, an author and a cover.
 You may think that other metadata is not really important... and if you don't have too many eBooks, it's true.
-You need metadata when you have a large collection of e-books so you can easily search and browse books.
+You need metadata when you have a large collection of eBooks so you can easily search and browse books.

 On a physical book, you have all this information but an eBook only has the information provided by yourself or by the store where you bought your eBook (and stores don't always put valid metadata).
 We can find several interesting metadata but here is a list of the most needed according to your needs: